Indecomposability for differential algebraic groups: Stabilizers and fields of definition

 The first task is to put the last lemma into the differential algebraic context, with differential type and typical differential dimension playing the role that Lascar rank plays in the model theoretic context.
 The next two lemmas are preparation for this result.

-Again, we are working in some fixed differential algebraic group $G$; throughout the paper, \emph{all types, elements and tuples in the following lemma are assumed to be in the differential algebraic group in which we are working}.
-Unless specially noted, multiplication of two elements or above as in the case of a type occurs with \emph{respect to the group operation in} $G.$ In differential fields, canonical bases correspond to fields of definition.
+Again, we are working in some fixed differential algebraic group $G$; \emph{all types, elements and tuples in the following lemma are assumed to be in the differential algebraic group in which we are working}.
+Unless specially noted, multiplication of two elements or above as in the case of a type occurs with \emph{respect to the group operation in} $G.$